mindspore-ai/docs/docs/mindpandas/docs/source_en/mindpandas_configuration.md

 ## MindSpore Pandas Implementation Principle

-MindPandas accelerates Pandas data processing through parallelized computing.
+MindSpore Pandas accelerates Pandas data processing through parallelized computing.
 The principle is to first slice the original data into a bunch of partitions, then convert the API into a general computing paradigm (map, reduce, injective_map, etc.), and then parallelize the calculation by the backend.
 The current MindSpore Pandas backend has two execution modes, which are multi-threaded mode and multi-process mode.

 ### Data Slicing Principle